HP Spectre x360 15-inch - Digital Trends | Digital Trends

-The HP Spectre x360 15-inch has a sleek, sharp profile that defines itself from many competitors.
+The HP Spectre x360 15-inch has a sleek, sharp profile that distinguishes itself from many competitors.
 We really enjoyed this 2-in-1 for its great keyboard, excellent processor performance, and its 4K display.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.